Hodge numbers of Landau-Ginzburg models: Abstract

 \section{Abstract}

-We study the Hodge numbers $f^{p,q}$ of Landau-Ginzburg models as defined by Katzarkov, Kontsevich and Pantev.
-First we show that these numbers can be computed using ordinary mixed Hodge theory, then we give a concrete recipe for computing these numbers for the Landau-Ginzburg mirrors of Fano threefolds.
-We finish by proving that for a crepant resolution of a Gorenstein toric Fano threefold $X$ there is a natural LG mirror $(Y,\mathsf{w})$ so that $h^{p,q}(X) = f^{3-q,p}(Y,\mathsf{w})$.
+We study the Hodge numbers $f^{p,q}$ of Landau--Ginzburg models as defined by Katzarkov, Kontsevich, and Pantev.
+First we show that these numbers can be computed using ordinary mixed Hodge theory, then we give a concrete recipe for computing these numbers for the Landau--Ginzburg mirrors of Fano threefolds.
+We finish by proving that for a crepant resolution of a Gorenstein toric Fano threefold $X$ there is a natural LG mirror $(Y,w)$ so that $h^{p,q}(X) = f^{3-q,p}(Y,w)$.